Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Container Registry/Using Quay.md

 - **Teams** – Collections of users with assigned permissions.

-There are several ways to configure Quay to suit your needs.
-We see two main options you can move forward with:
+There are several ways to configure Quay to suit your need:

-1. Organize Quay so that each team or project has its own organization, with a single team inside that organization.
+1. Every organization is created as a team with a single team inside that organization.

 2. Use one organization and create several teams within it.

-There is no right or wrong to doing this, but it’s important to have a consistent setup.

 ## Organization per Team/Project

 ### Pros

-* **Clear isolation**: Each team/project has its own namespace, making permissions and resources easier to manage.
-* **Simplified auditing**: Easier to track which users have access to which repositories.
+* **Full isolation between teams**: Each team or project has its own organization.
+Other teams cannot see each other unless explicit access is given.
 * **Reduced risk of accidental access**: Teams cannot interfere with other teams’ repositories.

 ### Cons

 * **More overhead**: Managing multiple organizations can be administratively heavier.
-* **Complexity in cross-team collaboration**: Sharing images between projects may require additional configuration.
-* **Increased maintenance**: Updates, quotas, and settings must be repeated per organization.

----
+* **Increased maintenance**: If changes is applied to an organization

 ## One Organization, Several Teams